Skip to content

 88%

-share of the starting headcount that stayed the whole period
+share of the starting headcount that stayed the whole period (assumes all leavers were part of the starting headcount)

 The formulas behind the numbers